javierarce/epub-boilerplate/README.md

 ePub Boilerplate
 ================

-ePub Boilerplate is a simple template that helps you build ePub-formatted books.
+A simple template that helps you build ePub-formatted books.

 ## How to use the template